Barnes & Noble Coupons in 2016

 Most Barnes & Noble stores include a Starbucks, so you can buy coffee and snacks before, during, and/or after you shop for your reading materials.
 These Starbucks are just like free-standing Starbucks, for the most part, so if you can find coupons for Starbucks, you can use them at the Starbucks inside the bookstore.

 I've been to at least a dozen Barnes & Noble retail stores, and all of them carried, besides books, magazines, newspapers, movies, and music.
-And their biggest seller in 2012 (and this will probably be true in 2013, too) is their new e-book reader, the Nook.
+And their biggest seller in 2012 (and this will probably be true in 2016, too) was their new e-book reader, the Nook.

 The rest of this article will discuss the various coupons, discounts, and deals available for Barnes & Noble.